kajfik/ADAnswers-Bot/README.md

 ## Image credits

-Challenge art by @MrKrutaman#1705
+Challenge, study, help, and upgrade art by @MrKrutaman#1705 on Discord.

-## Commands

-You may be looking for the commands list site.
-If so, go [here](https://earthernsence.github.io/ADAnswers-Bot/docs/)!

 ## Welcome